NALTP/Rules/README.md

             - (IV) The highest tier will be 100 TC.
       - (iii) Trades, including those involving TC, are allowed during each draft.
       - (iv) TCM, TCN, and TCA are distinct and may not be exchanged for each other.
-      - (v) Remaining TCM and TCN are recorded at the conclusion of each draft for determining home map priority and may not be carried forward, exchanged, or otherwise utilized in any other way.
-Remaining TCA are preserved as well as the value of TCA assigned to players drafted at auction.
+      - (v) Remaining TCM are recorded at the conclusion of each draft for determining home map priority and may not be carried forward, exchanged, or otherwise utilized in any other way.
+Remaining TCN and TCA are preserved as well as the value of the coins assigned to players drafted at auction.
       - (vi) TC penalties may be applied by the CRC and/or League Manager at their discretion for captains misbehaving, misusing draft tools, or otherwise impeding the flow of the draft.
       - (vii) TC may not be spent to remove a player from a roster and replace them on the draft board.
     - (b) Nominations: